+The Second Alternative Response

-The Second additional possible answer: one may propose that Tmb has not been developed not because of McGinn’s (1989) suggestion, but because there is certain hypothetical undiscovered Hidden Energy, which constitutes consciousness, and which has certain interactive processes with the brain activity.
-The main justifications for this speculation are two: the very fact that so far Tmb has not been discovered, and the analogy to the invention of two hypothetical terms in astrophysics, which were created in order to account for certain incomprehensible cosmological observations.
-The first hypothetical term is the unobservable Dark Matter that handles the phenomenon of missing mass: there is a big discrepancy between certain theoretical gravitational computation and the total visible mass in space; the second hypothetical term is the unobservable Dark Energy that handles the big discrepancy between the theoretical computation of the cosmos expansion and the observations that the universe’s expansion is accelerating.
-In a way similar to these two hypothetical concepts, which were designed to close the gap between theory and observation, the Hidden Energy hypothetical concept is planned to close the gap between brain activity and consciousness.
+A successful Tmb has not been developed because there exists a certain hypothetical undiscovered “hidden energy”, which constitutes consciousness and involves brain activity via certain interactive processes.
+The main justifications for this speculation are twofold: The first is the mere fact that a Tmb has not been discovered to date and the second is the analogy to two hypothetical terms in astrophysics, which were created to account for certain incomprehensible cosmological observations.
+One hypothetical concept relates to unobservable “dark matter” which is meant to account for the phenomenon of missing mass – the discrepancy between theoretical gravitational computation and the total visible mass in space; the other hypothetical term is unobservable “dark energy” which is supposed to explain the discrepancy between the theoretical calculation of cosmic expansion and the observation that the expansion of the universe is accelerating.
+Both hypothetical concepts were designed to close the gap between theory and observation.
+Similarly, the “hidden energy” hypothetical concept is intended to close the gap between brain activity and consciousness.

-The third additional possible answer: ramifications from a hypothetical mind-body theory
+The Third Alternative Response

-One may propose that Tmb has not been developed not because of McGinn’s (1989) suggestion, but because of the following hypothetical situation: if a Hypothetical Tmb (HTmb) will be discovered, several unreasonable and strange ramifications, which I call “unintuitive-consequences”, will emerge.
-These unintuitive-consequences are, in one way or another, obstacles placed in the route for developing of a real Tmb.
-This possible answer will be elaborated as follows: I will first handle the methodological framework of developing HTmb and then discuss the unintuitive-consequences.
+A successful Tmb has not been developed because if a hypothetical Tmb (HTmb) is discovered, several unreasonable and strange ramifications, which I shall call “unintuitive consequences”, will emerge.
+These unintuitive consequences are, in one way or another, obstacles in the path to developing a real Tmb.
+This will be elaborated as follows: I will first deal with the methodological framework of developing a HTmb and then discuss the unintuitive consequences.

+Developing a HTmb

-Developing HTmb: Let us assume that within the accepted methodology of psychology (which was largely imported from the sciences, e.g., Rakover, 1990) it is possible to develop a theory of a human consciousness, a theory that connects consciousness to brain activity.
+Let us assume that within the accepted methodology of psychology (which was largely imported from the sciences, e.g., Rakover, 1990) it is possible to develop a theory of human consciousness, which connects consciousness to brain activity.
 Such a hypothetical mind-body theory (HTmb) may be expressed by the following general schematic equation:

-HTmb: Consciousness (C) = f(Brain’s Neurophysiological Activity (BNA)).
+HTmb: Consciousness (C) = f(brain’s neurophysiological activity (BNA)).

-Given this equation two questions arise: what f represents? and how one measures its variables?
-As for the former question, the answer is that f represents a certain hypothetical function that connects C to BNA.
-As for the later question, one has to deal with the measurement of two variables: the BNA can be measured by the conventional units that are used in the sciences, such as differences in the voltage, intensity of the electric current, or certain chemical reactions in the brain.
-For the sake of simplicity, I will refer to the units of these measurements by the general term “Conventional Units” (CU).
+Here f represents a certain hypothetical function that connects C to BNA; but how are its variables measured?
+The question relates to the measurement of two variables.
+The BNA can be measured by the conventional units employed in the sciences, such as differences in voltage, the intensity of the electric current, or certain chemical reactions in the brain.
+For the sake of simplicity, I will refer to these units of measurement by the general term “conventional units” (CU).

 As for the measurement of consciousness, the answer is complex.
-It seems that till now it is unknown how to measure directly conscious experiences of a human being.
-While there is no problem in measuring one’s response (motor, verbal) to a given stimulus, no one knows how to measure objectively conscious experiences.
-For example, Rakover (2020) argued that it makes completely no sense to say that Jacob loved Rachel 7.5 MUlove more than he loved Leah (MUlove means observable measurement units of love).
-However, since we assume hypothetically that C = f(BNA), one may propose that consciousness is measured by CU.
+We still do not know how to directly measure a human being’s conscious experiences.
+While it is certainly possible to measure an individual’s motor or verbal responses to a given stimulus, no one knows how to objectively measure conscious experiences.
+For example, Rakover (2020) argues that it makes no sense at all to say that Jacob loved Rachel 7.5 MUlove more than he loved Leah (MUlove meaning observable measurement of units of love).
+However, since we hypothetically assume that C = f(BNA), it can be proposed that consciousness is measured by CU.